SWI-Prolog/plweb-www/FAQ/PlInitialisation.md

 The *|-s file|* command line option is often used on Unix systems to load and start applications using a single command.
-This option can also be used to create PrologScript.txt files.
+This option can also be used to create PrologScript.md files.
 Recent versions interpret a ``*.pl`` file on the command line as a source file.
 When used in a terminal, a session is typically started as